hi-primus/dateinfer/README.md

-pydateinfer
+hi-dateinfer
 ===========

 Python library to infer date format from examples.
 This is an actively maintained fork of the original [dateinfer](https://github.com/jeffreystarr/dateinfer) library by Jeffery Starr.
-It maintains python 2/3 compatibility and will be released as pydateinfer.
+It maintains python 2/3 compatibility and will be released as hi-dateinfer.
 Pull requests and issues welcome.

 Table of Contents
 -----------------